antonioborondo/qt-layout/README.md

 ## Features

-- Save the layout of the left and bottom panels.
+- Save the layout of the left panel, bottom panel, and status bar.
 - Allows saving multiple layouts identified by name.

 ## Usage